The Laundromat (2019 film): Plot

-The film ends with the leaking of the Panama Papers and subsequent police raids on Mossack Fonseca, the brief imprisonment of Mossack and Fonseca, and the shutdown of the firm.
-Mossack and Fonseca, along with Meryl Streep as herself, remind viewers that many such companies still exist, and the practice of money laundering and corruption using fake trusts and shell companies based in tax havens is still widespread.
+The film ends with the leaking of the Panama Papers and subsequent police raids on Mossack Fonseca, the brief imprisonment of them both, and the shutdown of the firm.
+Mossack and Fonseca, along with Meryl Streep as herself, then remind viewers that many such companies still exist, and the practice of money laundering and corruption using fake trusts and shell companies based in tax havens is still widespread.
 Streep closes the film with a statement about the immediate need for campaign finance reforms in the US before adopting the Statue of Liberty's pose.

 Cast

 Theme

-In a 2019 interview with Risa Sarachan in Forbes, Steven Soderbergh described his goal for the take away from this film: ".. my response is two-fold.
+In a 2019 interview with Risa Sarachan in Forbes, Steven Soderbergh described his goal for the take away from this film: "... my response is two-fold.
 One, well, in terms of policy you might want to think about supporting people who believe this is an issue that needs to be addressed.
 And do a little dive into how they think it should be addressed.
 Part two is to look around you and realize to what extent we are all touched by it.
 Whenever you think about, well, who owns this block?
 Who owns the real estate in my neighborhood?
 Who owns the real estate where I go shopping?
 It's sort of like the dark matter of our socio-economic life, these companies that behave like this.
 This is everywhere, and just being aware of it - I think if you're being inoculated to think that way or look at things that way, that's better than being oblivious or ignorant."

 Production

 In July 2016, it was announced that Steven Soderbergh would produce a then-untitled Panama Papers project.
 Later, in April 2018, it was announced that Soderbergh would also direct the film, now titled The Laundromat.
 Scott Z. Burns wrote the screenplay and production was set to commence in the fall of 2018.
-In May 2018, it was reported that Meryl Streep, Gary Oldman and Antonio Banderas were in talks to star in the film with Netflix interested in acquiring the distribution rights.
-Soderbergh affirmed Netflix would likely be the film's distributor in July.
+In May 2018, it was reported that Meryl Streep, Gary Oldman and Antonio Banderas were in talks to star in the film, with Netflix interested in acquiring the distribution rights.
+Soderbergh affirmed that Netflix would likely be the film's distributor in July.
 In October, Netflix was confirmed to be releasing the movie, with David Schwimmer and Will Forte added to the cast.
 That same month, Matthias Schoenaerts, Jeffrey Wright, Chris Parnell, James Cromwell, Melissa Rauch, Larry Wilmore and Robert Patrick joined the cast.